Go Back

 • Marinate the Beef:

-Once the stew has reached a boil, reduce the heat to medium-low.
-Cover the pot and let it simmer gently for about 1 hour, allowing the flavours to meld and the beef to become tender.
+Once boiling, reduce the heat to medium-low.
+Cover and simmer for about 1 hour, or until the beef is tender.

-About 20 minutes before the stew is finished, carefully remove and discard the lemongrass, ginger slices, and star anise to prevent them from overpowering the broth.
+About 20 minutes before the stew is done, remove the lemongrass, cinnamon stick, ginger slices, and star anise.

 • Serve: